abhay01pandey/Student-Performance-Data-Cleaning-Analysis-Using-Python/README.md

 Numeric scores properly typed and cleaned

-The dataset is now fully ready for EDA, reporting, or downstream analysis.
+The dataset is now fully ready for EDA, reporting, downstream analysis.

-This project demonstrates essential data preprocessing — a core skill for any data analyst.